Photograph of Wilson's Bird-of-paradise

 Blue Bird-of-paradise Paradisaea rudolphi

-Photograph of Red-headed Picathartes
+Photograph of Blue Bird-of-paradise

-Rail Babbler Eupetes macrocerus
+Rail-babbler Eupetes macrocerus

 Blue Nuthatch Sitta azurea